 Using the combined Coho smolt yield from mainstem and off-channel habitat as the primary measure of freshwater carrying capacity, there was no significant difference in mean smolt freshwater production between Treatment 1 and Treatment 2 (mean: 12,949 and 12,507 smolts, respectively; 2-tailed t-test p = 0.53).
-When using only smolt production from the mainstem, which we consider a better indicator of treatment effects, there was also no significant difference in smolt yield between Treatment 1 and 2 (mean: 6,173 and 7,793, respectively; 2-tailed t-test p=0.18), even though there was a 26% increase in mean abundance.
-The probability of a 10% or greater increase in smolt production between Treatment 1 and 2 is moderate (prob = 0.76), moderate for a 20% increase (prob = 0.61) and low for a 50% or greater increase (prob = 0.16).
-In the 2016 and 2017 summary reports, we reported that smolt yield was significantly higher during Treatment 2 than Treatment 1 (2-tailed t-test p = 0.04), whereas we have reported it as not statistically different in this report.
-This difference stems from earlier reports excluding the 2000 smolt estimate.
-However, 2000 shouldn't have been excluded for Coho since Treatment 1 was implemented in 1997, thus, the 2000 smolt cohort reared under Treatment 1 conditions.
+When using only smolt yield from the mainstem of the Coquitlam River, which we consider a better indicator of treatment effects, there was also no significant difference between Treatment 1 and 2 (mean: 6,173 and 7,793, respectively; 2-tailed t-test p=0.18), even though mean yield increased 28%.
+Maximum smolt yield was similar during each treatment period but minimum yield was lower and occurred more frequently during Treatment 1 than during Treatment 2.
+This suggests that freshwater carrying capacity was not necessarily increased by Treatment 2, rather, that the minimum smolt yield was increased.

-We are uncertain whether a change in Coho smolt yield was due to Treatment 2 flows or other regional factors that occurred over a similar time.
-Note that MON-7 uses a Before-After (BA) study design, which relies on the assumption the BA change in smolt abundance was primarily the result of the flow treatments.
-To help confirm this assumption, we used a Before-After-Control-Impact (BACI) analysis to compare how abundance changed in the Coquitlam relative to three other coastal BC streams that estimate smolt yield.
-No change in the control streams would support the assumption of the BA comparison, whereas a similar or greater change would not support the assumption.
-For inclusion, streams had to have at least moderately similar abundance trends for cohorts reared prior to Treatment 2 (correlation coefficient > 0.5).
-We use these streams to represent the changes in productivity in the Coquitlam River that would have occurred without the change to flows during Treatment 2.
-Results from the BACI analysis provide no support that the increased smolt production between Treatment 1 and 2 was the result of the flow treatment or that the BA comparison was relatively unaffected by other factors.
-The mean change in productivity between Treatment 1 and 2 in the Coquitlam River ranged from near zero or negative, depending on if the Alouette River was included as a control.
-This is contrary to the expectation if the BA assumption was satisfied.
-This is a product of the mean smolt yield in the control streams increasing a similar or greater amount as the Coquitlam, instead of a greater increase for the Coquitlam than the control streams if the BA assumption was satisfied.
+We are uncertain how much the change in Coho smolt yield was due to Treatment 2 flows, adult escapement or other regional factors that occurred over a similar time.
+Note that MON-7 uses a Before-After (BA) study design, which relies on the assumption the change in smolt yield is primarily the result of the flow treatments.
+To help confirm this assumption, we compared how abundance changed in the Coquitlam relative to three other coastal BC streams with pre-Treatment 2 abundance trends similar to the Coquitlam (correlation coefficient > 0.5) using a Before-After-Control-Impact (BACI) analysis.
+This analysis provided no support that the increased smolt production between Treatment 1 and 2 was the result of the flow treatment or that the BA comparison was relatively unaffected by other factors influencing smolt yield, such as adult escapement.
+The expectation if the flow treatment was the dominant factor is for a larger increase in smolt yield for the Coquitlam than comparison streams.
+However, this analysis suggests the change was similar or lower in the Coquitlam relative to the other streams.
+While there is considerable uncertainty in this analysis due to the low precision of estimated effect size, bias and suitability of control streams, it raises the possibility that the change in smolt yield may have been substantially influenced by factors other than flow treatment.